Heathkit® Frequently Asked Questions

 marketing and public interaction.
 Choice (b) is, we quietly assemble a

 talented team, learn what our customer community wants, and put all

-our energy into creating great products for them.
-Which sounds
+our energy into creating great new products (while sustaining or

 - Q. I heard there is a group called Heathkit Insiders.